Marcelele-0/miramind/miramind.md

 Constructor of RecordingStream class.

-Args:
+**Arguments**:

-    save_dir: path to directory where recordings are saved.
+- `save_dir` - path to directory where recordings are saved.
 Default depends on .env file.
-    logger: logging instance used for logging.
+- `logger` - logging instance used for logging.

 <a id="miramind.audio.stt.stt_stream.RecordingStream.get_file_queue"></a>